HotnoodleSoupe/HotnoodleSoupe/README.md

 - 👋 Hi, I’m @HotnoodleSoupe
 - 👀 I’m interested in ... everything that has to do with 1 and 0
 - 🌱 I’m currently learning ...
-AI
+Rust
 - 💞️ I’m looking to collaborate on ...  let's see
 - 📫 How to reach me ...
 SynapticTwin@0xl4b.dev or @synaptictwin:matrix.org